PRL-PRG/evalr-experiment/README.md

 main steps:

 1. Download and installs the corpora.
-1. Extracts and instrument all runnable code snippets from the installed packages and Kaggle scripts.
+1. Extracts and instruments all runnable code snippets from the installed packages and Kaggle scripts.
 1. Run the instrumented code capturing all calls to the `eval` function.
 1. Analyze the results.